manassaloi/manassaloi.github.io/_posts/2016-05-13-humble-inquiry-edgar-schein.markdown

 + It is indeed crucial to start the meeting with everyone speaking from the heart before any interaction is allowed.

-+ The chair should control the process, not the content
++ The chair should control the process, not the content.

 + Don’t jump in telling answers until you know what the other person really needs to know.